-There’s so many stencil choices these days, but I suggest a simple stencil design for updating table trays.
-I mean, let’s face it, you don’t want to get too fancy because most of these TV tray tables aren’t high quality pieces of furniture.
+There are so many stencil choices these days, but I suggest a simple stencil design for updating table trays.
+I mean, let’s face it, you don’t want to get too fancy because most of these TV tray tables aren’t high-quality pieces of furniture.
 This was my first time using a stencil from Stencil Revolution and I have to say, it was really great quality and easy to work with.
 I’m always worried the paint will smear when removing the stencil, but this stencil is thick enough that it didn’t flex when I pulled it up.
 Meaning.
 No smears.
 Yay!

 Now, when we pull these out for company, they’ll have a flow with the rest of the decor in the room and look like they fit in, rather than clash.

 I choose the paint colors and stencil to fit in with our style, which has be